 17.11.12.
 Cashel Mall, The Crossing view, Twinkle Toes, giant digger demolishing Holiday Inn, S red zone

-Tuam St: Returning to our car, we saw the blue light brigade leaving the red zone cordon via Colombo St & Lichfield St, by the ghost Bus Exchange.
+Tuam St: We returning to our car & saw the blue-light brigade leaving the red-zone cordon via Colombo St & Lichfield St past the ghost Bus Exchange, soon to be demolished.

 17.11.12.
 Steel mesh fence cordon.
 Royal escort cops leaving the S red zone, Colombo St / Lichfield St crossing

-21 months post 22.02.11 Killer Quake, occupying CERA would reopen Victoria Sq for peasants to visit.
-I parked our car on Chester St West & we trekked past Pallet Pavilion on Crowne Plaza Hotel demolition site.
+Twenty one months post 22 February 2011 Quake, occupying CERA would reopen Victoria Sq for peasants to visit.
+We parked on Chester St West.
+We trekked past Pallet Pavilion on Crowne Plaza Hotel demolition-site.
 Brick paving at the back end of Victoria Sq was quake-buckled near the floral clock, no flowers yet, just dirt.
-Steel mesh fence cordon posters:
+Steel-mesh-fence-cordon posters:

 OPENING